linea-it/pz-compute/doc/pz-compute.md

     pz-compute-dev
     ```

-    For custom configuration, make a copy of the template yaml configuration file to the process directory and update the default values of the configuration parameters.
+    For custom configuration, make a copy/edit of the template yaml configuration file to the process directory and update the default values of the configuration parameters.